-- Citizenship Within 1 Year - The minimum amount of time needed to gain Europe citizenship by investment is 12 months.
+- Citizenship Within 1 Year - The minimum amount of time needed to gain Malta Citizenship by investment is 12 months.
 If you have already met the Malta residency requirement of the Individual Investor Program, you can secure citizenship in Malta in just 6 months.

 - No Citizenship or Language Test - There are no citizenship tests included in the Malta investment program, and applicants are not required to know Maltese or even English to be accepted into the financial citizenship program.

-What is the Property investment amount for Cyprus citizenship?
+What is the Property investment amount for the Malta Citizenship by Investment Programme?